ChaitnaMankala/FP-A-Executive-Financial-Analytics-Dashboard/README.md

 - IT maintained spending below budget through infrastructure optimization
 - Operations had the highest cost variance across departments
 - HR expenses remained stable month-over-month

-⭐ If you found this project helpful, feel free to explore the rest of my analytics portfolio projects.